yenyasinn/enik/_i18n/en/_posts/2019-08-30-drupal-boilerplates.md

 Separately I would like to note deployment tools for Acquia Cloud.
 If you have already used this hosting platform you know how inconvenient deployment process is there.
 BLT hides deployment process behind one command.

-BLT provides Drupal 8 with [Lightning](https://www.drupal.org/project/lightning) profile and installs huge amount of modules, about what you might be even have not heard.
+BLT provides Drupal 8 with [Lightning](https://www.drupal.org/project/lightning) profile and installs huge amount of modules, about what you might not even heard.
 I think it is a negative point in this boilerplate because you need to spend some time on disabling and removing needless modules from the project.

 **I would recommend to use Acquia BLT if:**
 * you work with Acquia Cloud or Acquia Cloud Site Factory;